-The NB3 Foundation’s national grantmaking program is designed to provide Native American communities, tribes and Native-led organizations with resources, tools, information and inspiration needed to create sustainable change in their own communities that benefit their children’s health.
-NB3 Foundation approaches its grantmaking by recognizing that Native American communities have the inherent knowledge, assets and values to address Native children’s health.
+The NB3 Foundation’s national ImpactMaking (grantmaking) is designed to provide Native American communities, tribes and Native-led organizations with resources, tools, information and inspiration needed to create measurable impact and sustainable change in their own communities that benefit their children’s health.
+NB3 Foundation approaches its ImpactMaking by recognizing that Native American communities have the inherent knowledge, assets and values to address Native children’s health.
 By employing a variety of funding pathways, communities are able to focus their efforts at the levels they believe would have the most impact.

 Strengthening Community Knowledge: Grants to support organization skill building that can contribute to more effectively addressing Native American children’s health.